 Professor, Faculty of Law, Keio University.
 He has been an assistant professor at Hokkaido University, Keiai University, and Keio University, a visiting researcher at Princeton University, and visiting professor at Sciences Po, Paris (2009–10).
 He is Senior Researcher at the Institute for International Policy Studies (IIPS), Senior Fellow at The Tokyo Foundation (TKFD), and Adjunct Fellow at the Japan Institute of International Affairs (JIIA).
 Former member of the Advisory Board at Japan’s National Security Council (NSC) (2014-2016), of the Prime Minister’s Advisory Panel on Reconstruction of the Legal Basis for Security (2013-14), and Prime Minister’s Advisory Panel on National Security and Defense Capabilities (2013).
 He graduated from Rikkyo University, the University of Birmingham and Keio University.

 President of Airbus Africa & Middle East.
-He has been elected President of the CCEF in the UAE (official French Trade advisors) for the last three years.
-In 2011 he was appointed General Delegate of the Group Airbus for the UAE.
+In 2011 he was appointed as General Delegate of the Group Airbus for the UAE.
 In 2005 he joined EADS (European Aeronautics Defence and Space Company) in Sao Paulo as VP Latin America for all the defence activity of the group.
 He also served as Vice President Sales and Marketing of Thales in Saudi Arabia.
 His career began in Madrid in 1988 within Alcatel.
 He graduated from the Paris Ecole Superieure des Sciences Commerciales Appliquées.

 Senior Advisor to Bae, Kim & Lee LLC and advisor to the AMRO (Asian Macroeconomic Research Office).
 He is also Board member of Samsung Life Insurance and GS Shareholding Company.
 He served as Ambassador of Korea to the OECD.
 He also held the position of Vice Minister for the Ministry of Strategy and Finance, Secretary to the President for National Agenda, Senior Economist for the IMF.
 He holds a MBA from the Stanford Graduate School of Business and graduated from the Department of Business Administration, Seoul National University.